iiacobac/iiacobac.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Sapienza University of Rome, May 2014 - Sep 2018
+* Ph.D in Computer Science, Sapienza University of Rome, 2014 - 2018
-* MSc. in Computer Science, University of Buenos Aires, 2012
+* MSc. in Computer Science, University of Buenos Aires, 2003 - 2012

 Work experience
 ======